Is this from a museum? Very cool. I haven't been on a carousel since I was little.

 So magical!
 Great snap -- you always go to the most interesting places and see the most interesting things.

 Welcome to Joysweb!
 And thanks for leaving me a comment.
 I love to hear from visitors.
-From time to time, I might have to moderate comments - I know that's not very hospitable, so I try to do it only on posts that are more than a few days old.
-Sorry for the inconvenience!Also, please note that while I appreciate blog awards, I don't play award tag games.
+I do usually moderate comments on posts that are more than a few days old, and comments with suspicious links will not be approved.Also, please note that while I appreciate blog awards, I never play award tag games.
 I think you all deserve awards!